gbisaga/devops/aws-devops-inspector.md

 - Identify behavior of resources, analyze security issues
 - Install an agent on EC2, run assessments, analyze results... and build automations
 - Integrated with SSM to run commands to install the Inspector agent
+- You need to create Assessments, which have a set of EC2 to check.
+Assessments contain rules packages such as:
+  - CVE
+  - Security Best Practices 1.0 (e.g. is SSH root login disabled)
-- Two setups
+- Two setups for assessments
   - Network assessments - Analyzes network, no agent required
   - Host assessments - Requires Inspector agent, looks inside the host - gets deeper information
 - Can run them once or weekly
-- Defailed configuration
+- Detailed configuration
   - Targets - which instances - by tag
   - Service can install agent - installs the Inspector agent using SSM Agent (must be installed, instance must have IAM role that allows SSM > Run Command)
   - Assessment template - a number of predefined rules packages - network reachability, security best practices